 This page from a WWI XC Pension file actually contains a statement from the individual WWI veteran describing how he was wounded in action during the Great War.
 Medical and military service records inside of the XC Claim File make the WWI era pension file essential for the research of all veterans (from all branches).
 The XC Claim files are a great tool for both military service research as well as genealogy.

 WWI After Action Reports and WWI Unit Histories

-WWI after action reports and unit histories are normally maintained at the battalion or regimental level.
-The after action reports provide a detailed account of the combat actions of the unit to which a WWI veteran was assigned.
-WWI unit histories can also provide more detail on the activity of WWI support units which were not in combat.
+WWI after-action reports and unit histories are normally maintained at the battalion or regimental level.
+The after-action reports provide a detailed account of the combat actions of the unit to which a WWI veteran was assigned.
+WWI unit histories can also provide more detail on the activity of WWI support units that were not in combat.
 These operational unit records can help us to gain a better understanding of the wartime activities of individual WWI army veterans.
-When combined with the military service records of the individual WWI veteran the after action reports can fill in the final piece of the puzzle.
+When combined with the military service records of the individual WWI veteran the after-action reports can fill in the final piece of the puzzle.

 Request Your WWI Veteran’s Military Service Records